IBRice101/IBRice101.github.io/MiniProjects/Raspberry-Pi-QEMU-VM.md

-# Linux From Scratch: Raspberry Pi style - Part 0: Prerequisites
+# Downloading Raspberry Pi OS in a QEMU VM

 ## Intro